Fabio Fognini: Style of play

 A clay-court specialist, Fognini is known for his streaky temperament and remarkable penchant for swearing, as well as his flair, speed, and movement on court.
 He has been known to lose his cool on occasion.
 He famously lost his cool and blew a 3–0 lead in the final set against Andy Murray at the 2016 Olympics.
 He was thrown out of the 2017 U.S. Open over obscene remarks made to a female umpire.
 Fognini has also drawn criticism for shouting at his opponents at key times when they are about to make a crucial shot and his behaviour in general which is often petulant.
 He holds the record for committing the most foot faults whilst still winning a match: a grand total of 12, including double-faulting due to consecutive foot faults.
 Fognini's serve is relatively underpowered and hardly a trademark weapon, but he puts emphasis on precision and placement, while also having the ability to hit above 130 mph on occasion.
 Known for his baseline play and big groundstrokes despite his average stature, one of his signature shots is his off-forehand, which he uses to great effect.
 His tactics usually consist of a serve out wide, drawing a weak return, setting Fognini up to hit a clean winner off the forehand side.
 He also uses the backhand down the line frequently, often in key moments.

 Personal life

 Since 2014, Fognini has been in a relationship with Italian tennis compatriot Flavia Pennetta, from Brindisi, a retired player who won the 2015 US Open singles title.
 The couple were engaged in 2015 and married in Ostuni on 16 June 2016.
 Their son was born in 2017.

 Their second child, a daughter, was born in 2019.

 In 2021 Pennetta gave birth to their second daughter, in Barcelona, Spain.

 In October 2020, Fognini tested positive for COVID-19 and recovered.

-He is a fan of Inter Milan football club and Genoa C.F.C.

-Due to his surname, he has been called "Fogna" (sewer in Italian) since childhood.